Kong/docs.konghq.com/app/konnect/servicehub/manage-services.md

 1. From the left navigation menu, click **Services**.

-2. Select a Service from the list.
+1. Select a Service from the list.

-3. In the top right of the overview page, click the **Actions** menu and select **Delete Service**.
+1. In the top right of the overview page, click the **Actions** menu and select **Delete**.

-4. In the dialog that appears, confirm that you want to delete this Service.
+1. In the dialog that appears, confirm that you want to delete this Service.

 ## Service Versions and Implementations